andreaswilli/react-verification-input/README.md

 ## Custom styling

-> **Note:** It's recommended to use the `removeDefaultStyles` option when applying custom styles, as you may not be able to override the default styles otherwise.
+> **Note:** It's recommended to use the `removeDefaultStyles` option when applying custom styles, otherwise you may not be able to override the default styles.

 Style the input by passing it your custom class names like so:
 ```js